h2oai/h2o-health/docs/epidemiology/covid_19_hospital_occupancy_simulator/simulation_settings.md

     !!! note

         Clicking **Reset Defaults & Go** will generate a simulation-based projection.
-At the same time, average data point values will be used, which are calculated using the past 8-weeks county-level data on reported COVID-19 cases and several metrics around hospitalization due to COVID-19.
+At the same time, average data point values will be used, which are calculated using the past 4-weeks county-level data on reported COVID-19 cases and several metrics around hospitalization due to COVID-19.

-## Overrides: expert future estimates
+## Overrides: future expert estimates

 As part of the simulation flow (step [2](./simulation_flow.md#step-2-review-or-customize-input-data) and [3](./simulation_flow.md#step-3-review-simulation-based-projection)), a hospital can use the following **expert future estimates** overrides (settings):